About Montgomery County

 • In the November 2024 general election, Montgomery County saw voter turnout of approximately 50-55% of registered voters, consistent with typical turnout for presidential elections in rural Arkansas counties.

-• Under Arkansas's Freedom of Information Act, citizens may request copies of election-related public records including vote totals, poll books (with restrictions), and campaign finance disclosures.
+• Under Arkansas's Freedom of Information Act, citizens may request copies of election related public records including vote totals, poll books (with restrictions), and campaign finance disclosures.

-105 E. Lincoln Street, Mount Ida, AR 71957 • Phone: (870) 867-3521
+105 E. Lincoln Street, Mount Ida, AR 71957

 Arkansas law requires voter registration applications to be submitted at least 30 days before an election for the applicant to be eligible to vote in that election.
-Montgomery County election records that are public include voter registration rolls (with certain personal information redacted pursuant to Arkansas Code Annotated § 7-1-101), campaign finance reports filed with the county or state, candidate filing information, and precinct-level election results.
+Montgomery County election records that are public include voter registration rolls (with certain personal information redacted pursuant to Arkansas Code Annotated § 7-1-101), campaign finance reports filed with Montgomery County or state, candidate filing information, and precinct-level election results.
 The next major election is scheduled for November 3, 2026, featuring U.S.

 Senate and House races, Arkansas state constitutional offices including Governor, and state legislative seats.
 Arkansas voters may request absentee ballots if they will be unavoidably absent from their polling site on election day, are ill or physically disabled, or meet other criteria specified in Arkansas Code Annotated § 7-5-402.
-Absentee ballot applications must be submitted to the Montgomery County Clerk, and voted ballots must be returned by the statutory deadline.
+Absentee ballot applications must be submitted to Montgomery County Clerk, and voted ballots must be returned by the statutory deadline.

 Montgomery County makes precinct-level results available after certification, though real-time election night reporting may be limited compared to larger counties.